 (Hierarchical list of post categories)

-To create nested categories, add a “child” category and select a “parent” category from the ‘Parent’ drop menu …
+To create a nested category, add a “child” category and select a “parent” category from the ‘Parent’ drop-down menu …

 You can also add a new category while creating or editing posts …